ezylean/makina/README.md

 #### IMPORTANT

 you shouldn't memoize your selectors and they should return a strictly equal value for identical input.
-To create complex selectors use `combineSelector` or `mergeSelectors`.
+To create complex selectors use `combineSelectors` or `mergeSelectors`.

 ## Hot module replacement